-The restoration of the First Baptist Church will provide an elegant venue for community theatre while retaining a home for the congregation.
+The restoration of the First Baptist Church will provide an elegant venue for a collaborative community theatre while retaining a home for the congregation.
 The project is a national model in the effort to save a sacred space through innovative reuse.
 WHALE believes this is the best chance to restore a National Treasure while making it accessible to the public.

 An Urgent Need